 There are over 4,500 Bristol graduates residing in the US.
-The University of Bristol’s US Foundation helps them to stay connected to each other, as well as to the University itself.
+The University of Bristol Foundation Inc helps them to stay connected to each other, as well as to the University itself.

-The University of Bristol Foundation Inc exists in order to:
+The University of Bristol Foundation Inc purpose is to:

-- Advise and assist the Development and Alumni Relations Office (DARO) with the development of strategy and activity in the US;
+- Advise and assist the Global Engagement Division and North America Office in the development of strategic plans in the US

-- Support and work closely with regional Bristol Network Leaders in the US to foster a growing network of active alumni volunteers across the USA.
+- Support and work closely with stakeholders and alumni in the US to foster a strong community of active alumni supporters

-The support of the University of Bristol US Foundation is crucial for many of DARO’s worthy causes.
+The support of the University of Bristol Foundation Inc is crucial for many of the University’s worthy causes.
 This includes the Sanctuary Scholarships programme, which provides funds to enable people from asylum-seeking and refugee communities to come and study at the University.
 The Foundation also plays an instrumental part in funding some of the University’s most crucial research and in supporting early career researchers to become leaders in their field.
-Support given to the University by the US Foundation has also greatly bolstered the work of the Cabot Institute and significantly advanced the University’s environmental work.
+Support given to the University by the University of Bristol Foundation Inc has also greatly bolstered the work of the Cabot Institute and significantly advanced the University’s environmental work.

-The University of Bristol US Foundation is a US non-profit organisation, tax exempt under Section 501 (c)(3) of the US Internal Revenue Code.
-Gifts to the University of Bristol US Foundation are deductible to the extent allowed by law.
-All funds donated to the US Foundation Inc. are at the discretion of the Board and are also eligible for matched giving by many US corporations.
-The US Foundation is a United States Corporation organized in Massachusetts.
+The University of Bristol Foundation Inc is a US non-profit organisation, tax exempt under Section 501 (c)(3) of the US Internal Revenue Code.
+Gifts to the University of Bristol Foundation Inc are deductible to the extent allowed by law.
+All funds donated to the University of Bristol Foundation Inc. are at the discretion of the Board and are also eligible for matched giving by many US corporations.
+The University of Bristol Foundation Inc is a United States Corporation organized in Massachusetts.